rashadism/openchoreo/samples/component-types/component-http-service/README.md

-# Web Application Component Sample
+# HTTP Service Component Sample

-This sample demonstrates how to deploy a web application component in OpenChoreo using the component types.
+This sample demonstrates how to deploy an HTTP service component in OpenChoreo with path-based routing.

 ## Overview

 This sample includes the following OpenChoreo Custom Resources:

-### ComponentType (`web-service`)
+### ComponentType (`http-service`)

-Defines a reusable component type template for web services.
+Defines a reusable component type template for HTTP services.
 It:

 - Specifies the workload type as `deployment`
 - Defines a schema with configurable parameters (replicas, port, resources)
 - Declares environment-specific overrides for resource limits
 - Templates the underlying Kubernetes resources (Deployment, Service, HTTPRoute)
+- Configures path-based routing with specific HTTP methods:
+  - `GET /{component-name}/{resource-paths}`
 - Uses CEL expressions to dynamically populate values from component metadata and parameters

-This allows you to create multiple web service components using the same template with different configurations.
+This allows you to create multiple HTTP service components using the same template with different configurations.

 ### Component (`demo-app`)

-Defines the actual web application component using the `web-service` type.
+Defines the actual HTTP service component using the `http-service` type.
 It:

-- References the `deployment/web-service` component type
+- References the `deployment/http-service` component type
 - Specifies configuration parameters:
   - 2 replicas
-  - Port 80
+  - Port 8080
   - CPU and memory resource requests/limits
 - Belongs to the `default` project